retronav/rosette/README.md

 // 2.
 Define your database schema using Zod and Rosette's schema helpers const mySchema = z.object({
   Title: schemas.title, // For 'Title' property
   Description: schemas.text, // For 'Text' or 'Rich Text' property
   Date: schemas.date, // For 'Date' property
   Tags: schemas.multiSelect, // For 'Multi-select' property
-	Published: schemas.checkbox, // For 'Checkbox' property
+  Published: schemas.checkbox // For 'Checkbox' property
   // Add more properties as needed, matching your Notion database structure });

 // 3.
 Create a NotionDatabaseManager instance